thall90/PomeloMariaDbTest/README.md

 # PomeloMariaDbTest

-Proof-of-concept for MariaDb code-first migrations in .NET 6 Web API using Pomelo EF Provider.
+Proof-of-concept for MariaDb code-first migrations in .NET 6 Web API using the [Pomelo EF Provider](https://github.com/PomeloFoundation/Pomelo.EntityFrameworkCore.MySql).

 ### How To Run This Project